IPL 2022: David Warner, Venkatesh Iyer and a question of faith

 But history tells us that the most successful teams are those that had stability… the ones that trusted players and the process.
 Chennai Super Kings, for instance, kept giving opportunities to Ruturaj Gaikwad and he ended up winning the Orange Cap last season as CSK took home the title.
 Having said that, the onus also falls on the player to repay the faith soon.
 The key is to strike that balance on the go, and those who do that tend to succeed.

 Would Warner and Kuldeep have been able to turn things around in their previous teams?
 Should Venkatesh, Shahrukh and Jaiswal be given longer ropes?
-Seeing players find their best for you, or against, often comes down to a question of faith.
+Seeing players find their best for your team, or against it, often comes down to a question of faith.